ipython/ipython/docs/source/interactive/autoawait.rst

 .. note::

-   This feature is experimental and behavior can change betwen python and IPython version without prior deprecation.
+   This feature is experimental and behavior can change between python and IPython version without prior deprecation.

 Starting with IPython 7.0, and when user Python 3.6 and above, IPython offer the